 The Village’s Building and Zoning Department’s function is to protect Village residents and businesses and to enforce Federal, State and local building and zoning rules.
 The Building and Zoning Official provides plan review and inspection services as well as oversees zoning and land use in the Village.
 Residents are encouraged to speak with the Building and Zoning Official prior to any construction, remodeling or alteration to their properties to ensure that the proper permits are received and that the work is properly installed and inspected.

-Jack Rowland, Building and Zoning Official
+Jack Rowland, Building Inspector

 Julie Harms, Deputy Clerk/Building & Zoning Assistant